wyomingw4w/wyomingw4w.org/_pages/faq.md

 toc: true
 ---

-This page answers questions frequently asked of [Women for Women](/) regarding both [abortion](/abortion) and [the organization itself](/about).
+This page answers questions frequently asked of [Chelsea's Fund](/) regarding both [abortion](/abortion) and [the organization itself](/about).